murex/EventStormingJournal/_posts/2023-08-11-read-this-before-applying-big-picture-event-storming-to-legacy-systems.markdown

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

-On the other side, though, it is difficult for participants to "forget" the current system.
+On the other side, though, **it is difficult for participants to "forget" the current system**.
 Read on for tips to keep your Event Storming workshop constructive.

 ## Start with a 30-minute brief.

-Start with a thirty-minute brief to share the current situation with everyone.
+**Start with a thirty-minute brief to share the current situation with everyone**.
 This brief should cover business, domain, architecture, and target scope.
 For example, this brief should answer general questions
 like: